sunil-sopho/Btree/README.md

-ASSIGNMENT 3: B
+ASSIGNMENT 3:
+B-TREES with DUPLICATES
 -
-TREES with DUPLICATES
 Goal:
-The goal of this assignment is to get some practice with binary search trees, specifically B -
+The goal of this assignment is to get some practice with binary search trees, specifically B- Trees.
-Trees.
-B
 -
-Trees are
-one  of  the  most  important  data  structures  we  will  study  in  this  class – they  are  regularly  used  in  large  database systems  for  storing  indexes  o n  the  records.
-However,  just  for  fun,  we  will  make  one  significant  departure  from standard  B
+B-Trees are one  of  the  most  important  data  structures  we  will  study  in  this  class –they  are  regularly  used  in  large  database systems  for  storing  indexes  on  the  records.
+However,  just  for  fun,  we  will  make  one  significant  departure  from standard  B-trees.
+We  will  allow  duplicate  keys,  i.e.,  a  tree  can  have  an  unbounded  number  of  keys  that  have  the same value.
 -
-trees.
-We  will  allow  duplicate  keys,  i.e.,  a  tree  can  have  an  unbounded  number  of  keys  that  have  the same value.
+-
 Problem  Statement:
 Your
 task  is  to  implement  a  g